Unbounded operator: Symmetric operators and self-adjoint operators

 This approach does not cover non-densely defined closed operators.
 Non-densely defined symmetric operators can be defined directly or via graphs, but not via adjoint operators.

 A symmetric operator is often studied via its Cayley transform.

-An operator T on a complex Hilbert space is symmetric if and only if its quadratic form is real, that is, the number $\langle Tx \mid x \rangle$ is real for all x in the domain of T.
+An operator T on a complex Hilbert space is symmetric if and only if the number $\langle Tx \mid x \rangle$ is real for all x in the domain of T.

 A densely defined closed symmetric operator T is self-adjoint if and only if T∗ is symmetric.
 It may happen that it is not.

 A densely defined operator T is called positive (or nonnegative) if its quadratic form is nonnegative, that is, $\langle Tx \mid x \rangle \ge 0$ for all x in the domain of T. Such operator is necessarily symmetric.

 The operator T∗T is self-adjoint and positive for every densely defined, closed T.